Health and Safety Awareness

 Does this include risk assessment training?

 Yes.
 If your organisation has experienced a specific incident, near miss, or HSE finding that you want to address through training, we can incorporate that directly into delivery.
 Training that connects to real events your staff have experienced or are aware of is significantly more effective than generic content.
+This is one of the most consistent pieces of feedback we receive across health and safety training delivered across Greater Manchester, the wider North West, and nationally.

 Related Courses